k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

     * Scalable
     * Distributed
     * Built-in TTL mechanism on row level
-    * If Cassandra is used as MicroDB storage there is no need to introduce additional DB
+    * If Cassandra is used as MicroDB storage, there is no need to introduce additional DB
     * Managed services (such as AWS Keyspaces or Astra) are supported
     * Supported by iidFinder solution
   * Cons